-- Child Welfare agencies that contract community agencies to assess and serve potential or confirmed victim of CSEC youth and their families shall require the community providers to receive relevant CSEC specific training and to administer the NRIT to children aged ten (10) and older that they are working with. - Child Welfare agencies who enter into written agreements with persons or organizations to provide services to assess and serve potential or confirmed victim of CSEC youth and their families shall require those persons or organizations to have policy and procedure that mirror this CSEC Policy and adopt relevant best practice standards identified in the Nevada CSEC Coordinated Response Protocol and Toolkit. - Child Welfare agencies shall ensure that staff who serve potential or confirmed victim of CSEC have additional training in complex trauma and a thorough understanding of what potential or confirmed victim of CSEC have been through in order to effectively engage and work with potential or confirmed victim of CSEC. - 4.
-Child Welfare agencies should have active Memorandum of Understanding (MOU) in place with each CSEC MDT team, which will be responsible to coordinate comprehensive assessment, safety planning and service coordination. - Child Welfare agencies may determine other collaborative processes to meet the requirements of an MDT, i.e., a Child and Family Team (CFT) meeting may substitute for an MDT as long as the specific CSEC MDT team members are present. - 6.
-Child Welfare agencies will develop internal policy/procedure for how services to potential or confirmed victim of CSEC youth and their families will be documented, including: the NRIT, CSEC Safety Plans, and services to potential or confirmed victim of CSEC and their families where abuse and neglect by the family is not identified.
+- 1. Child Welfare agencies that contract community agencies to assess and serve CSEC youth and their families shall require the community providers to receive relevant CSEC specific training and to administer the NRIT to children aged ten (10) and older that they are working with. - 2.
+Child Welfare agencies who enter into written agreements with persons or organizations to provide services to assess and serve CSEC youth and their families shall require those persons or organizations to have policy and procedure that mirror this CSEC Policy and adopt relevant best practice standards identified in the Nevada CSEC Coordinated Response Protocol and Toolkit. - 3.
+Child Welfare agencies shall ensure that staff who serve CSEC have additional training in complex trauma and a thorough understanding of what CSEC have been through in order to effectively engage and work with CSEC. - Child Welfare agencies should have active Memorandum of Understanding (MOU) in place with each CSEC MDT team, which will be responsible to coordinate comprehensive assessment, safety planning and service coordination. - Child Welfare agencies may determine other collaborative processes to meet the requirements of an MDT, i.e., a Child and Family Team (CFT) meeting may substitute for an MDT as long as the specific CSEC MDT team members are present.